 - The Frick was a founding member of NYARC, a consortium of collection-sharing art history libraries that also includes the Museum of Modern Art and the Brooklyn Museum.

 - The Frick is a pioneer of digital art history and home to the Digital Art History Lab, which seeks to provide the digital tools and data necessary to explore new methodologies related to the study of art history.

 - The Center for the History of Collecting, a scholarly initiative focused on fostering the study of fine and decorative art collecting practices in the United States and abroad, has passed its ten-year milestone.
 The New York Times, Wall Street Journal, Forbes, and other outlets, have taken notice of the Center’s influence on the field.

-Currently, the building is accessed by museum visitors only by exiting the Collection and walking around the block to the library’s entrance on East 71st Street.
-In part because of separate entrances, it is a surprise to many that the library is open to the public for free.
-Physically joining the museum and library in some way would allow the collective resources of the Frick to be seamlessly experienced by all its users.
+The building is currently accessed by museum visitors only by exiting the museum and walking around the block to the library’s entrance on East 71st Street.
+The plan will, for the first time, create a public passageway between the museum and library that will allow the collective resources of the Frick to be seamlessly experienced by the general public as well as researchers.

 The plan also includes a center for visiting scholars, where independent art historians and research fellows can meet, present, and work collaboratively on a range of topics.
 There will also be devoted space for the Frick’s Digital Art History Lab, in order to better accommodate workshops for students, researchers, and the public on incorporating new technologies in their study of art history